 The ABCs of growing lavender

 In recent years, Lavender farms in the Texas Hill Country have been sprouting up and thriving.
 But you don’t need a farm to grow lavender.
+Growing lavender is a breeze, even for those without master-level gardening skills!
 One, two, or just three plants in your Travisso garden or in a pot on your deck will provide you with beauty and an incredible scent.

+This beloved herb packs a large presence with its shrub-like appearance and fragrant purple blooms.
+Its narrow spikey leaves are part of the mint family, giving off sweet aromas to enjoy while tending your garden.
 There are over 400 varieties of lavender that can be grouped into three main categories: English, Non-English, or English hybrids.
 Choosing the right variety for your soil and climate is key.
-In some southern states the French or Spanish varieties thrive because of their tolerance to higher humidity levels.
+In some southern states, the French or Spanish varieties thrive because of their tolerance to higher humidity levels.

-And, it is no surprise that Texas Hill Country soil and climate is ideal for growing this beautiful aromatic purple plant.
-Here, in Central Texas there are two common varieties of hybrids known as lavandins—Grosso and Provence.
+Who knew this rural corner of Texas could be the perfect place for such a beautiful plant?
+Our Texas Hill Country climate creates an ideal environment for lavender, specifically, two common varieties of hybrids known as lavandins—Grosso and Provence.
 Grosso blooms from the middle of April to June.
 The most common variety is Provence.
 It blooms from late July through October.
 Most Hill Country farmers grow Provence because of its adaptability to our rocky soil.
-Also, since Provence is an English hybrid, it is able to adapt to the heat and humidity.
+Also, since Provence is an English hybrid, it can adapt to our heat and humidity.